The Truth About Albany Med’s Greed

 The Truth About “Fiscal Responsibility” at Albany Med

-• Hospital executives have publicly emphasized the need for “fiscal responsibility” when delivering a contract to nurses.
+Hospital executives have publicly emphasized the need for “fiscal responsibility” when delivering a contract to nurses.
 But administrators have also repeatedly and unlawfully refused to share how much money the hospital spends on temporary travel nurses.
 Temporary travel nurses earn approximately twice as much as staff nurses per hour.
 Instead of investing in recruiting and retaining dedicated staff nurses from the community, Albany Med has continued to use a secret number of temporary travel nurses as a stop-gap solution to the staffing crisis, while still failing to safely staff the hospital.
+The cost must be astronomical.
+According to their latest tax filing, Albany Med Health System spent nearly $80 million on a single staffing agency in 2023.
+Albany Medical Center alone contracts with several nurse staffing agencies.

 The Truth About Albany Med’s Unlawful Behavior